 Most portable generators only run for 10-11 hours at 50% load capacity, as they’re meant to be used for mobile applications (think camping or tailgating).
 If an individual attempts to run more than the portable is able to, there is an increased risk of fire hazards, especially when using a portable generator purchased for under $1,000.

 Not to mention, if a portable uses gasoline to run, the fuel may be difficult to find once the machine has used it all up.
-Gasoline is known to be very scarce during natural emergencies such as hurricanes.
+During natural disasters like hurricanes, gasoline is hard to find.

-In comparison, the run time of a whole-home generator depends on whether it is fueled by natural gas or propane.
-If it uses propane, it should last anywhere from 3-10 days (subject to tank size).
+A whole-home generator’s run time depends on its fuel source.
+When it uses propane, it should last anywhere from 3-10 days (subject to tank size).
 If it uses natural gas, it can continuously run for days on end.

-Precision Tech can help determine which fuel source is best for your property and discuss the steps to ensure everything is installed and hooked up correctly.
+When you’re not sure what fuel source is best for your home, Precision Tech can help you figure that out and make sure everything is hooked up correctly.
 In addition, if you plan on using a portable generator during a power outage, there is no guarantee that it will turn on and run properly when you need it the most.

 Overall, whether you are preparing for a tropical cyclone in the Gulf of Mexico or a category 5 hurricane, whole-home generators are far more dependable for backup power than their portable counterparts.